 - Default Condition.
-This drop-down menu allows you to select the default copy condition for newly added copy records.
+Select the default copy condition for newly added copy records.
 The program default is Unknown.

 - Remove.
 Remove the selected condition code.
-Every copy condition, with the exception of Unknown, can be removed.
 When a condition code that has been applied to a copy is later deleted, that copy's code will revert to the default Unknown condition.

 These preferences allow you to manage (i.e. add, edit, or remove) a list of operator-defined damage codes.
 Damage codes can be up to four characters long, but their descriptions can be much longer.
 Damage codes can be assigned from the Circulation window if you have both a current patron and current item and perform the Damage Codes “DL” command.
 Any Damage Codes applied to a specific copy will appear in the Copy Notes field and subtab of the Items management window.

 - Add.
 Create and save a new copy damage code.
 You can specify the damage short code (up to four characters), description (e.g. “Pencil Marks”), and Fee (e.g. “$2.50”) amount associated with the new damage code.

 - Edit.
 Make changes to an existing damage code, including the code, description, and fee amount.